prykon/disciple-tools-quick-comments/README.md

 #### Will Not Do

-- Will not delete comment when _unquickened_
+- Will not delete posted comments upon _unquickening_ a quick comment
 - Will not allow you to add quick comments from other post types